AishwaryaaP/atmanirbhar_farmportal/README.md

 # Atmanirbhar Farm Portal
-> Description!
+> Description:
-> A unique portal for farmers that suggests crops and also divides area for that crop production in the specified farm.
+> A unique portal for farmers that suggests crops and also divides the area for that crop production in the specified farm.
+This Farm Portal helps farmers get updates regarding all the agriculture related news and also sssssssshows the weather conditions of a particular area to which the farmer gets crop sugeestion accordingly.
+It also enables the farmer to track the crop right from sowing to harvesting season.
+Local market rate related details and government rulebooks are also an addon to this portal.

 ## Table of contents
 * [Deployed Project](#deployed_project_link)